-Mercer delivers advice and digital solutions that help organizations meet the health, wealth and career needs of a changing workforce.
-Mercer has approximately 24,700 colleagues based in 43 countries.
-Clients include a majority of the companies in the Fortune 1000 and FTSE 100, as well as medium- and small-market organizations, public sector employees and individual customers.
-Mercer generated approximately 28% of the Company's total revenue in 2020.
+Mercer delivers advice and solutions that help organizations meet the health, wealth and career needs of a changing workforce.
+Mercer has approximately 25,700 colleagues based in 48 countries.
+Clients include a majority of the companies in the Fortune 1000 and FTSE 100, as well as medium- and small-market organizations, public sector entities and individual customers.
+Mercer generated approximately 26% of the Company's total revenue in 2021.